-LLMNR Poisoning
+LLMNR poisoning

-Table of contents
+Table of Contents

 What is LLMNR and why is the "poisoning" of these packages so serious?

-What does LLMNR mean in itself?
+What does LLMNR itself mean?

-Offence: How does the LLMNR poisoning attack work?
+Offence: How does the LLMNR Poisoning attack work?

 As explained above, LLMNR comes into play when the DNS server cannot provide a suitable answer.